-Greg Olson rejoins the Raiders for the 2018 campaign, marking his 17th season in the NFL and third season with the Raiders, having spent the 2013 and 2014 seasons as the team’s offensive coordinator.
-Olson will also be commencing his second stint on Head Coach Jon Gruden’s staff, as he served as Gruden’s quarterbacks coach with the Tampa Bay Buccaneers in 2008.
+Greg Olson enters his second season in his return to the Raiders, marking his 18th season in the NFL and fourth season with the Raiders, having spent the 2013 and 2014 seasons as the team’s offensive coordinator.
+Olson is also in his second stint on Head Coach Jon Gruden’s staff, as he served as Gruden’s quarterbacks coach with the Tampa Bay Buccaneers in 2008.

 Prior to joining the Rams, Olson spent two seasons (2015-16) as the offensive coordinator of the Jacksonville Jaguars.
 In the first season of his second stint with Jacksonville in 2015, Olson revamped the Jaguars offense into the NFL’s 14th-ranked scoring unit (23.5 points per game) after placing 32nd in 2014.
 The Jaguars also scored 127 more points in 2015 (376) than they did in 2014 (249), and their 376 points scored were the most for the franchise since 2007.

-Olson’s first tenure with the Raiders came from 2013-14 as the team’s offensive coordinator, where he was charged with tutoring rookie QB Derek Carr in 2014.
-Olson played a key role in the development of Carr, who threw for 3,270 yards and 21 touchdowns, a franchise rookie record and tops in the NFL among rookie quarterbacks that year.
-Additionally, Olson oversaw and offense that allowed only 28 sacks on the year, the sixth fewest in the NFL.
+Olson’s first tenure with the Raiders came from 2013-14, also as the team’s offensive coordinator, where he was charged with tutoring first-year Carr in 2014.
+Olson played a key role in the development of the rookie quarterback, who threw for 3,270 yards and 21 touchdowns, a franchise rookie record and tops in the NFL among rookie quarterbacks that year.
+Additionally, Olson oversaw an offense that allowed only 28 sacks on the year, the sixth fewest in the NFL.

 In 2013, the Raiders’ offense averaged 20.1 points and 333.8 yards per game.
 Despite starting a league-high eight different offensive line combinations, Olson’s group showed improvements in many significant areas from 2012, including yards per rush (3.8 in 2012 to 4.6 in 2013), 20-plus-yard runs (eight to 18), red zone touchdown percentage (42.9 to 59.5) and points on the opening possession (three to 41).
 He also tutored two young quarterbacks to lead the Raiders offense – QBs Terrelle Pryor and Matt McGloin.
 Pryor threw for 1,798 yards and seven touchdowns, while setting a franchise record for a quarterback with 576 rushing yards.
 McGloin took over as the starter midway through the campaign and finished up his rookie season with 1,547 passing yards and nine touchdowns.